RodzeraDev/Reading-Assistant-AI-Dyslexia/README.md

 # Feature List

-- AI backend that simplifies the text
+- AI backend that simplifies the text based on data
 - Rule set to interact with specific types of sentences and words
-- Feeback system with thumbs up/down
+- Feeback system with thumbs up/down, along with storage system for that
 - Readability evaluation
-- Web interface
+- Interface, web based, although with future plans to change that to an app in a near future

 # Quick start: